josmar-crwdstffng/angular/aio/content/guide/example-apps-list.md

 <live-example name="content-projection"></live-example>

-Demonstrates how to use Angular's content projection feature when creating reusable components.
+Demonstrates how to use the content projection feature in Angular when creating reusable components.

 ### Interpolation